-If you want to diversify your income streams, then monetising your live streams is yet another string in your bow.
+If you want to diversify your income streams, then monetizing your live streams is yet another string in your bow.
 Luckily, it is relatively easy!
 You don’t have to travel anywhere or deal with roadies or sound engineers.
 You can reach a global audience without leaving your chair!
 It is just you and your fans in an intimate setting, and people appreciate that.
 You can perform on your own terms and according to your schedule.

-If you keep at it, stay consistent, play lots and are genuine in your interaction with fans, the money will come.
+If you keep at it, stay consistent, play lots, and are genuine in your interaction with fans, the money will come.
 It might not be immediate, but it will come.
 It certainly is better than sitting in your lounge playing to the cat night after night!

 Can You Make Money On YouTube Live Stream?

-If you already have a channel that is monetised, then you may already be receiving AdSense revenue for your videos, and so you will from your live streams.
+If you already have a channel that is monetized, then you may already be receiving AdSense revenue for your videos, and so you will from your live streams.
 You can also enable Super Chat (if you live in a country where Super Chat is supported), and you can receive any Super Chat donations that your fans make during your stream along with your AdSense revenue.

 How To Make Money With Facebook Live Stream

 Over the last couple of years, we have all seen the organic reach of our Facebook posts from fan pages going down into the dark recesses of the earth.
 Currently, only about 4% of the people who like your Facebook fan page are seeing your posts.
 However, word has it that Facebook is pushing video and live streams (check out Facebook, Instagram and WhatsApp’s recent changes regarding live streams).
 Perhaps Mark Zuckerberg wants to topple YouTube and Periscope off their perches?